Chart Color Schemes

 Mackay has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validation for the suburb of Mackay, its estimated population is around 4185 as of Feb 2026.
-This reflects an increase of 159 people since the 2021 Census, which reported a population of 4026 people.
-The change was inferred from AreaSearch's estimate of 4159 residents following examination of ABS ERP data released in June 2024 and validation of 22 new addresses since the Census date.
-This results in a density ratio of approximately 1056 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Overseas migration primarily drove population growth for the area, contributing around 78% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Mackay's estimated population is around 4174 as of May 2026.
+This reflects a growth of 148 people since the 2021 Census, which reported 4026 residents.
+The increase is inferred from AreaSearch's estimation of 4154 residents following the June 2025 ABS ERP data release and additional validation of 23 new addresses since the Census date.
+This results in a population density ratio of 1054 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Overseas migration contributed approximately 78% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort when utilized.
-Looking ahead, demographic trends project above median population growth for regional areas nationwide.
-The suburb of Mackay is expected to grow by approximately 531 persons to reach 4716 by 2041, reflecting a total increase of around 12.1% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data, are applied where utilised.
+Future demographic trends project an above median population growth for regional areas nationwide.
+By 2041, Mackay is expected to grow by 514 persons, reflecting a total increase of 11.8% over the 16 years.

 Frequently Asked Questions - Population